a-taniguchi/SpCoSLAM2/README.md

 # SpCoSLAM 2.0

+SpCoSLAM: Online Spatial Concept and Lexical Acquisition with Simultaneous Localization and Mapping
 Implementation of SpCoSLAM 2.0 (An Improved and Scalable Online Learning of Spatial Concepts and Language Models with Mapping)
 This repository includes the source codes used for the experiments in our paper [1].
 The source codes contains the original algorithm of SpCoSLAM [2].

-【Other repositories】
+## Other repositories
- [SpCoSLAM_Lets](https://github.com/EmergentSystemLabStudent/SpCoSLAM_Lets): Wrapper of SpCoSLAM for mobile robots (Recommended)
+ [SpCoSLAM_Lets](https://github.com/EmergentSystemLabStudent/SpCoSLAM_Lets): ROS Wrapper of SpCoSLAM for real mobile robots
- [SpCoSLAM](https://github.com/a-taniguchi/SpCoSLAM): Implementation of SpCoSLAM (Online Spatial Concept and Lexical Acquisition with Simultaneous Localization and Mapping)
+ [SpCoSLAM](https://github.com/a-taniguchi/SpCoSLAM): Implementation of SpCoSLAM (Old version)
  [SpCoSLAM_evaluation](https://github.com/a-taniguchi/SpCoSLAM_evaluation): The codes for the evaluation or the visualization in our paper

 ## Abstract of SpCoSLAM